Medicare Part D Prescription Drug Plans

 If you join a Medicare drug plan during the three months before you are eligible for Medicare, your coverage will start the month you become eligible.
 If you join a Medicare drug plan during the month you become eligible, or during the three months afterward, your drug coverage will start the first of the month after you enroll.
 You should enroll early during your IEP to make sure that your coverage begins as soon as you are eligible.

-If you do not join a Medicare drug plan during your Initial Enrollment Period, you may not be able to enroll until Fall Open Enrollment.
-Open Enrollment begins October 15 and ends December 7.
-Changes and enrollments made during Open Enrollment become effective January 1.
+If you do not join a Medicare drug plan during your Initial Enrollment Period, you may not be able to enroll until Fall Annual Enrollment.
+Annual Enrollment begins October 15 and ends December 7.
+Changes and enrollments made during Annual Enrollment become effective January 1.
 You may also have to pay a premium penalty.

 You may also have a Special Enrollment Period to enroll in Part D under exceptional circumstances, including if: